alnvdl/terr/README.md

 $ goimports -w .
 ```

-Adopting `terr.Trace` is harder, as it is impossible to write a simple gofmt
+Adopting `terr.Trace` and `terr.TraceSkip` is harder, as it is impossible to
-rewrite rule that works for all cases.
-So it has to be applied by hand
+write a simple gofmt rewrite rule that works for all cases.
+So they have to be
-following these guidelines:
+applied by hand following these guidelines:
 - `return err` becomes `return terr.Trace(err)`;
 - `return NewCustomErr()` requires an adaptation in `NewCustomErr` to use
-  `terr.Trace`, possibly with options (usually only `terr.WithLocation`, but
-  `terr.WithChildren` is also available).
+  `terr.TraceSkip`.
 An example is available[^3].

 ### Getting rid of terr
 Run the following commands in a directory tree to get rid of terr in all its